DecisionsDev/odm-docker-kubernetes/platform/eks/README-GATEWAY-API.md

 > **Note**
 > Replace the `<IEK>` placeholder with IBM Entitlement Key.
 You can obtain it from [IBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary).

-For complete instructions on uploading the downloaded file to IBM Software Central, see the [offline mode documentation](https://www.ibm.com/docs/en/odm/9.6.0?topic=central-offline-mode-air-gapped-environments).
+For complete instructions, see the [offline mode documentation](https://www.ibm.com/docs/en/odm/9.6.0?topic=central-offline-mode-air-gapped-environments).

 If your IBM License Service instance is not running properly, refer to this [troubleshooting page](https://www.ibm.com/docs/en/cloud-paks/foundational-services/4.x_cd?topic=service-troubleshooting-license).